suerion/AutomatedWorkcarts/README.md

 }
 ```

+- `EnableTerrainCollision` (`true` or `false`) -- While `true` (default), workcarts and wagons will be unable to travel through terrain or terrain triggers.
+This doesn't matter for procedural maps because vanilla train tracks never pass through terrain, but if you have a custom map which has train tunnels that pass through terrain, you should set this to `false` to allow workcarts and wagons to travel through those tunnels.
+This option affects all workcarts and wagons, regardless of whether they were spawned or controlled by this plugin.
 - `DefaultSpeed` -- Default speed to use when a workcart starts being automated.
   - Allowed values: `"Rev_Hi"` | `"Rev_Med"` | `"Rev_Lo"` | `"Zero"` | `"Fwd_Lo"` | `"Fwd_Med"` | `"Fwd_Hi"`.
   - This value is ignored if the workcart is on a trigger that specifies speed.